 For this cozy, fall-themed DIY, I’m gonna show you how to make your very own faux-knitted scarf.
-I say “faux” because for this project, you’ll be using just your fingers to knit—no knitting needles!
-It’s super-simple to do, and the end result looks totally rad.
+I say “faux” because you’ll be using just your fingers to knit—no knitting needles!
+It’s super-simple to do, and the result looks totally rad.

 What you’ll need: